Study on the latest software in our dedicated games lab

 Home to the only Epic Games sponsored Design Centre in the world.
 A fully equipped space designed to nurture future industry developers studying with us on our Games courses.

-Our membership of this programme means our teaching labs are equipped with professional PlayStation software (SDK) and development hardware, including PS4 and PSVita dev kits.
+Our membership of this programme means you will have access to cutting edge professional PlayStation software (SDK) and development hardware, including PS4 dev kits.

 We hosted the largest Global Games Jam in Europe in 2015, with 300 students making games within 48 hours.